BlondeBurrito/hexagonal_pathfinding_astar/README.md

 Limitations:

-* Keep node positions smaller than `i32::MAX/2` and greater than `i32::MIN/2` otherwise bad things might happen
+* Keep node positions smaller than `i32::MAX/2` and greater than `i32::MIN/2` otherwise bad things might happen with overflow and you won't get a path that makes sense/works

 Table of contents